LACMIP/emu/docs/_documentation/digitizing.md

 Once specimens have been cataloged, LACMIP staff will print and place specimen labels in their respective trays.
 These will need to be cut and placed in their respective boxes before the specimen tray can return to its permanent storage location.

+**LACMIP staff:** _Before printing labels_, recall all specimen records for the tray in EMu to check for missing data and/or incorrectly entered specimen identifications.
+Use the digitization worksheet to search by *Inserted By* and *Date Inserted*.
+{: .notice--warning}

 *Step* | *Labeling task...*
    --- | ---
-   1 | **Cut the labels.** Use the paper cutter to cut labels as neatly as possible, leaving a thin border around the black outline.
+   1 | **Cut.** Use the paper cutter to cut labels as neatly as possible, leaving a thin border around the black outline.
 The LED light strip can be very useful in guiding this activity. **Only cut one sheet of labels at a time.**
-   2 | **Sort the labels.** Arrange them in piles by locality, then sort each pile consecutively by lot number.
+   2 | **Sort.** Arrange them in piles by locality, then sort each pile consecutively by lot number.
-   3 | **Fold the labels.** Neatly fold each label on the dotted line.
+   3 | **Fold.** Neatly fold each label on the dotted line.
 Keep them in locality-lot order.
-   4 | **Place the labels.** Locate the box each label belongs in and place them according to the guidelines below.
+   4 | **Place.** Locate the box each label belongs in and place them according to the guidelines below.

 **Labeling guidelines**
 - Left-justify labels in boxes.